Kiroves/EcoGlo/README.md

 ## What It Does

-Eco Glo is a Google Chrome extension that seamlessly integrates with Sephora's online store, providing a detailed 'Sustainability Score' for beauty products based on their ingredients with one click of a button.
+EcoGlo is a Google Chrome extension that seamlessly integrates with Sephora's online store, providing a detailed 'Sustainability Score' for beauty products based on their ingredients with one click of a button.

-Given an beauty product, Eco Glo will web-scrape the page to determine product information like the name, brand, and ingredients list.
+Given an beauty product, EcoGlo will web-scrape the page to determine product information like the name, brand, and ingredients list.

-Using this information, Eco Glo will run its sustainability and ingredients analyzer algorithms based on sustainable beauty product research.
-Eco Glo will then give you:
+Using this information, EcoGlo will run its sustainability and ingredients analyzer algorithms based on sustainable beauty product research.
+EcoGlo will then give you:

  - A sustainability rating based on the ingredients (score out of 10)
  - List of sustainable ingredients, with descriptions